PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:49:13
+Last updated: 2024-04-11 08:49:46
-Random Quote: Give me back my spear, Uncle.
-Cersei sent us a head.
-We should send her back a bag of them.  -  Obara Sand
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven